sametmax/devpy/README.rst

 Once you have time to setup logging seriously, you can just replace the autolog with a regular custom Python logger, and all your logs will still work.

 Setting the environment variable DEVPY_LOG_LEVEL to an integer or a level name (debug, info, error, warning, critical...) will set the autolog log to it.

+Setting the environment variable DEVPY_COLOR_LOG to 0 disable the color in the log.

 Stacktrace helper